Picovoice/picovoice/README.md

 Before launching the app, use the copy_assets.sh script to copy the Picovoice demo assets into the demo project. (**NOTE**: on Windows, Git Bash or another bash shell is required, or you will have to manually copy the context into the project.).

-Run the following command from [demo/flutter](/demo/flutter/) to build and deploy the demo to your device:
+Run the following command from [demo/flutter](/demo/flutter) to build and deploy the demo to your device:
 ```console
 flutter run
 ```

 Once the application has been deployed, press the start button and say:

-> Picovoice, turn of the lights in the kitchen.
+> Picovoice, turn off the lights in the kitchen.

 For the full set of supported commands refer to [demo's readme](/demo/flutter/README.md).

 ### React Native Demos
-To run the React Native Picovoice demo app you'll first need to install yarn and setup your React Native environment.
+To run the React Native Picovoice demo app you'll first need to install yarn and set up your React Native environment.
 For this, please refer to [React Native's documentation](https://reactnative.dev/docs/environment-setup).
 Once your environment has been set up, you can run the following commands:

 #### Running On Android
 ```console